kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- The `payer` must be the same as the payer in the `CreatePoolParam` params.
+- The `payer` must be the same as the payer in the `CreatePoolAndBuyParam` params.
 - The `poolCreator` is required to sign when creating the pool.
 - The `baseMint` token type must be the same as the config key's token type.
 - The `buyAmount` must be greater than 0.